thesidshah/sid-attemot/ReadME.md

 - The daily interest calculator will accumulate the interest everyday at 24 hour intervals.
 But not add it to the principal (yet).
 - At month end, add accumulated interest to principal.
 Next months daily calculations use NEW principal (which includes last month's interest).
 - Any penalties ex. late fees should be calculated and handled separately (not added to the principal).
 It is included to the total due.

+## Reccurring jobs

+### Daily Job
+- Calculates the interest based on the principal amount every day at 11:59:00 PM IST (Bec India).
+### Monthly Job
+- Adds the interest to the principal and clears the accumulated interest.

+## Technical notes and thoughts:
+- For the daily and monthly jobs, batch processing and locking would be useful for scaling up.